-Time management, notetaking, test preparation, computer-assisted speed reading and test and math anxiety reduction are topics for individual study skills counseling and group workshops offered by the Counseling Center.
+Time management, notetaking, test preparation skills, speed reading, and test and math anxiety reduction are topics for individual study skills counseling and group workshops offered by the Counseling Center.

 Tutor referrals and training

 The Counseling Center maintains a list of tutors trained by University staff members for students requiring help in specific subjects.
 A small fee is charged for tutoring services.